jeanbza/jadekler.github.io/_posts/2022-05-06-logistic-function-backoff.md

 Here, 0 means "don't reject", and 1 means "reject".

-But, this is inefficient:

-- We're not using all our available memory.
-In a resource constrained environment, or when we're highly scaled, we really want to squeeze every bit of memory that we can.
+But, this is inefficient: we're not using all our available memory.
+In a resource constrained environment, or when we're highly scaled, we really want to squeeze every bit of memory that we can, and leaving a huge buffer untouched is far too wasteful.
-- With the more flexible memory model mentioned above, in which we can steal some memory from other tasks, we want to allow our process to _exceed_ its allocated memory.
-The more it exceeds its allocation, the more we should throttle, until we reach an unacceptably high excess, at which point we should throttle all requests.

 # Gradual degradation